pencilhero402/Listicle/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.
+WIP for displaying page for items with specific attributes such as card type, rarity, and usage.
 ## License

 Copyright [2025] [Axin Li]